 Summary: In this blog, we’ve tried to compile everything there is to know about QuickBooks Company File Repair.
 A QuickBooks Company File (QBW) can become corrupt due to several reasons like large file size, improper system shutdown, virus attack, etc. The blog outlines these and other possible causes of the QuickBooks company file corruption, how you can know about it (symptoms), how to prevent this from happening.
 Also, it describes how corruption in QBW file can be fixed through free as well as professional QuickBooks File Repair tools.

 If you’ve been working with QuickBooks® long enough, you know that it’s a business accounting software developed by Intuit and has small and medium-sized organizations as its target audience.
-QuickBooks® offers on-premise accounting as well as cloud-based accounting to make business payments, managing and paying bills, and payroll functions easier.
-For professionals and small-time entrepreneurs, QuickBooks has rightfully become the go-to product when it comes to managing their financial activities with ease.
+QuickBooks® offers on-premise and cloud-based accounting to make managing & paying bills and payroll functions easier.
+For professionals and small-time entrepreneurs, QuickBooks is the go-to product to manage their financial activities with ease.
 And what makes such solid performance possible?
-A solid database of course!
+A solid database, of course!